ajaykumar-hackwarts/Mobile-Application-Security/AndroidBasics.md

 ## 8. Work Manager :

-It is used to manage the schedule and manage the deferrable, garudnteed background tasks that need to run even after closing the application or device restarted.
+It is used to manage the schedule, deferrable, garunteed background tasks that need to run even after closing the application or device restarted.

 Example : Syncing the data when connected to wifi, periodic cleanup of cache files, Turn on battery saver when batter reaches 20%,